Mycorrhizal Fungi is Beneficial

 Testing and Adjusting pH

-• For soil, create a soil-water mixture and test with your chosen method.
-For water, test directly.
+• For water, test it directly with your chosen method.

 Maintaining Optimal pH